How Valuable is a Professional Logo Design for your Company?

 Ensures all doodles to be accurate and add a sense of value to the user of Google.

 Another great use of the logo design system is the MTV branding.

-Changing the colours and usage of more dynamic shapes and designs creates a more appealing logo.
+Changing the colours and usage of more dynamic shapes and designs create a more appealing logo.

 In doing so, this feels ever changing, as though they are not just resting on their previous, instead of pushing forward to remain unique and up to date.

-MTV have been adapting their design in this way for years and have continued the trend.
+MTV has been adapting their design in this way for years and has continued the trend.

 This tactic has allowed them to remain relevant and ahead of their competitors.